 • Have a current New York state driver’s license or non-driver ID card

-• Have at least two years of experience as a licensed real estate salesperson in New York State
+• Two years of experience as a licensed real estate salesperson in New York State

-• Have earned at least 3,500 experience points based on your previous work in the field
+• 3,500 experience points based on your previous work in the field (exclusive listings, sales, leases, etc.)

 If you aren’t a licensed agent in New York State, you may still be eligible to become a broker if you can prove at least three years of experience in the “general real estate field.”
 Your experience may include, for example, buying and selling your own properties, managing property owned by your employer, and so on.